cnlog/ImeStudy/Study.md

 See also:
 [images/win10/IME-class-6.png](images/win10/IME-class-6.png).

+### Windows 2000 Japanese

+- CONFIRMED: The application window owns an `"IME"` class window.
+- CONFIRMED: The application window owns an `"msime98main"` class window.

 ## What does an IME installer?

-It copys the IME-related files into the system, writes some settings in the registry, and call the ImeInquire function defined in the IME DLL file.
+It copys the IME-related files into the system, writes some settings in the registry, and call the `ImeInquire` function defined in the IME DLL file.

 ## What does `DefWindowProc` for IME support?